tmhglnd/mercury-docs/docs/usage/coding.md

 ### To `play(1)` or not to `play(0)`

 In order to create a rhythm for an instrument we can make a list consisting of zeroes and ones.
 The `1` represents a `true`/`on` value, resulting in the triggering of the sound, the `0` a `false`/`off` value that will not play.
-Now lets put this into practice.
+Let's put this into practice.

 ```js
 set tempo 110